qkzk/fm/development.md

 - [x] scrolling in tree mode should start 1 line earlier since we use 1 line at the bottom
 - [x] leaving second pane as preview should set second pane to normal
 - [x] FIX: in tree mode, refresh also refresh the window.
 Incorrect number of file displayed
+- [x] FIX: while second window is opened, if the selection is below half screen, it's not shown anymore.

 ## TODO